Rakmo/angular-zelle-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+This application demonstrates:

-This application demonstrates all the CRUD operations using Angular, Json-server (fake server) for adding a recipient for Zelle Transfer.
+1. All the CRUD operations using Angular including form field validations with RegEx patterns, Json-server (fake server) for adding a recipient for Zelle Transfer.
+2. Tab navigation in Angular
+3. Basic animations

 NOTE: This doesn't contain any actual Zelle API integration.

+## Steps if you fork this:

+1. Run `npm install` so that all the dependecies are installed
+2. To start the local server: `npm run start-server` in one terminal window.
+Server should be started at http://localhost:5000/
+3. In another terminal window, run first: `ng build` and then `ng serve`.
+Application can be accessed at http://localhost:4200/

 ## Development server